-10. Enhancement
+10.ENHANCEMENT

-10.1 Quality enhancement activities are not usually a formal requirement but determined through institutional choice and so commissioned by the institution.
+10.1 Quality enhancement activities are not usually the requirement of any legislative framework but are determined through institutional choice and so commissioned by the institution.
 EQ-Arts enhancement processes include:

 Review

 Review processes are normally conducted on a periodic basis with their primary focus being on quality outcomes.
 The aim of review is to evaluate the degree to which an institution or programme has been able to quality enhance outcomes from the academic provision that is under review.
 Quality reviews can be undertaken either as an internal audit by the institution itself or as an external audit conducted by EQ-Arts.